See Trip Ideas

 Lead a team of sled dogs at exhilarating speeds through dense forests and across snowy fields.
 Borealis Dogsled Tours delivers pure, unadulterated adventure on multi-day excursions out of Vermilion Bay.
 Meet the hardworking Siberian Huskies at Winterdance Dogsled Tours in the Haliburton Highlands just next to Algonquin Provincial Park.
 Haliburton Forest Dogsledding drives teams on over 300 kilometres of trails on 100,000 acres of private forest.
 Find more amazing dogsledding opportunities.

 Chase the northern lights on a clear night of stargazing and soak in the warmth of your campfire on a winter camping expedition.
 Lure of the North employs traditional methods and materials, such as snowshoes and toboggans, without sacrificing on comfort.
 Best described as ‘transformational travel’, Northern Edge Algonquin creates and hosts all-inclusive, multi-day nature retreats out of South River.
-Snow Forest Adventures combine dog sledding adventure on a winter camping trip for a trip of a life.
+Snow Forest Adventures combine dog sledding adventure on a winter camping trip for a trip of a lifetime.

 Glide through the silent woods with only the breath of the dog team and the hiss of the sled on the snow.
 Have a guide drive the team, or take the sled on your own.